tidy-MN/tidy-exercises/02-Tableau_Charts/README.md

 2. In RStudio, start a new Project:

     - `File` > `New Project` > `Version Control` > `Git`.
-    - In [Repository URL], paste the URL of the GitHub link you copied: `https://github.com/tidy-MN/tidy-exercises.git`
+    - In [Repository URL] - paste the URL of the GitHub link you copied: `https://github.com/tidy-MN/tidy-exercises.git`
-    - Accept the default project directory name, i.e "tidy-exercises", which coincides with the GitHub repo name.
+    - Accept the default project directory name, i.e "tidy-exercises", which matches the GitHub name.
     - Click `Create Project`
     - You should find yourself in a new RStudio Project with a copy of everything from GitHub.

 - Or skip all the Git stuff and download the three CSV files from https://github.com/tidy-MN/tidy-exercises/02-Tableau_Charts

-- You can also do: `vax_trends <- readr::read_csv('https://raw.githubusercontent.com/tidy-MN/tidy-exercises/main/02-Tableau_Charts/01_vax_trends.csv')`
+- You can also do: `readr::read_csv('https://raw.githubusercontent.com/tidy-MN/tidy-exercises/main/02-Tableau_Charts/01_vax_trends.csv')`

-3. Create a new R script named `covid_charts_YOUR_INITIALS.R`
+3. Create a new R script named: `covid_charts_YOUR_INITIALS.R`

-## Goal
+# Goal

 Feel free to use any of your favorite plotting packages or try something new.
 Some options include `ggplot2`, `plotly`, and `leaflet`.